How to Access Property Records in California

 Property descriptions and boundaries are part of what makes up property records in California.

 The property description is a legal designation clearly outlining the property so that anyone reading it would know what you were referring to.
 These descriptions are often used in litigation.
-Unfortunately, this description has no standard, so you may find it in different ways on different documents.
+Unfortunately, this description has no standard, so it may be listed differently on different documents.

-The property description typically has the legal address, boundaries, plats, maps, and sometimes the parcel number.
+The property description typically includes the legal address, boundaries, plats, maps, and sometimes the parcel number.
 The Assessor Parcel Number (APN) is assigned at the county level to keep all property organized.

 Other kinds of property records include surveys and land measurements.
 You may see lot sizes, survey records, maps, or different types of documents that validate the size and boundaries of the property.